Lockdown 3.0: What remains open, what is shut

 E-commerce and pvt establishments:

 E-Commerce activities, in the Red Zones, are permitted only in respect of essential goods.
-Private offices can operate with upto 33% strength as per requirement, with the remaining persons working from home.
-All Government offices shall function with senior officers of the level of Deputy Secretary and above at full strength, and the remaining staff attending upto 33% as per requirement.
+Private offices can operate with upto 33 per cent strength as per requirement, with the remaining persons working from home.
+All Government offices shall function with senior officers of the level of Deputy Secretary and above at full strength, and the remaining staff attending upto 33 per cent as per requirement.

 However, Defense and Security services, Health and Family Welfare, Police, Prisons, Home Guards, Civil Defence, Fire and Emergency Services, Disaster management and related services, National Informatics Centre (NIC), Customs, Food Corporation of India (FCI), National Cadet Corps (NCC), Nehru Yuvak Kendra (NYK) and Municipal services shall function without any restrictions; delivery of public services shall be ensured and necessary staff will be deployed for such purpose.